rkwong43/Toh/README.md

  * Expanding on enemy artificial intelligence.
  * Streamlined creation for enemies and players.
  * Adding or creating a custom ship for the player.
- * Adding sound and scrolling animations for the menu.
  * Adding a story mode with chapters.
  * Adding a constant progression system (for release of game)
  * Locking weapons until unlocked (for final release of game)